Mary Ann Beinecke Decorative Art Collection: Notable texts in the collection

+History

-Collection Creation
+Creation

 In the early 1960s, Mary Ann founded Nantucket Looms and then the Nantucket School of Needlery, the only licensed needle arts school in the US.
-The mission of the School was to train local young women in the needle arts, creating a form of employment which offered to them careers on the island as instructors in the resident School and teachers for the School's Nantucket School of Needlery Home Study Course, which Mary Ann wrote and illustrated in review with them.
+The mission of the School was to train local young women in the needle arts, creating a form of employment which allowed them to have careers on the island as instructors in the resident School and teachers for the School's Nantucket School of Needlery Home Study Course, which Mary Ann wrote and illustrated in review with them.
 Support from the Nantucket Historic Trust provided pay and housing for professionals in the textile arts from all over the world to teach needlery at the resident classes.
-Workshops were offered year round in subjects such as tapestry, weaving, vegetal dye, spinning, bobbin lace, and silk screen printing.
+Workshops were offered year-round in subjects such as tapestry, weaving, vegetal dye, spinning, bobbin lace, and silk screen printing.

 Mary Ann began her book collection as a personal research tool and source for her home study courses.
 The collection was acquired through working with rare book dealers who specialized in her textile and decorative art interests, and was housed and curated in a library at the School.
-When the School closed in the late 1970s, Mary Ann had moved to Williamstown; the collection was too large to house at home.
-In the interests of her continued research and the significance of maintaining the entire collection in a single library available to scholars, the Clark Library was selected as the recipient of the collection.
+When the School closed in the late 1970s, Mary Ann had moved to Williamstown, and the collection was too large to house at her home.
+In the interests of her continued research, and to ensure the entire collection was maintained in a single library available to scholars, the Clark library was selected as the recipient of the collection.

 Digitization

-In 1977 Mary Ann made a generous donation of the collection to the Clark Art Library, which recently completed a digitization project of the collection, thus making 408 of the volumes freely accessible for research.
+In 1977, Mary Ann donated the collection to the Clark library.
+The library later digitized 408 volumes from the collection, making them freely accessible for research.
 Volumes included in the digitization project were selected for their rarity, fragility and structural complexity.
-The collection is supported in The Clark Digital Collections.
-The years’ work of the digitization project was completed with federal funding from a generous grant by the Institute of Museum and Library Services (IMLS) and with funding through the federal Library Services and Technology Act (LSTA).
+The digitized collection is supported in The Clark Digital Collections.
+The years-long digitization project was completed with federal funding from a grant by the Institute of Museum and Library Services and with funding through the federal Library Services and Technology Act.

-Accessibility

-The collection is non-circulating, but stacks volumes can be accessed by researchers during the regular working hours as listed on the Library home page.
-To access rare volumes researchers are encouraged to telephone, e-mail, or write in advance of their visit; contact information is located on the home page.
-Collection titles can be viewed in the Library Catalog.

-The digitized rare and stacks volumes are available online through The Clark Digital Collections, and at the Internet Archive Sterling and Francine Clark Art Institute Library Collection.
+Textual excerpts from the collection